Flows of geometric structures: General flows of -structures

 In particular, the orthogonality \eqref{eq: orthogonality} holds if $C=C_2\in\fm_2$ (i.e. $a=0$ above).
 In general, since $\lambda_1\neq\lambda_2$ (for any $m\geqslant 2$), it follows that \eqref{eq: orthogonality} is true for all $C,D\in\Omega_{\fm}^2(M)$ if and only if $[\fm_2,\fm_2]\subset\langle J_{\circ}\rangle^{\perp}$.
 But observe that in general $[\fm_2,\fm_2]\subset\fu(m)=\fsu(m)\oplus\langle J_{\circ}\rangle$, and in complex dimension $m\geqslant 2$ there are examples of elements $C_2,D_2\in\fm_2$ such that $[C_2,D_2]\in\langle J_{\circ}\rangle$; e.g. for $m=2$ it is easy to check that are such that $C_2,D_2\in\fm_2$, $C_2D_2= J_{\circ} = - D_2C_2$ and thus $[C_2,D_2]=2J_{\circ}$.
 (In fact, whenever $m=2k\geqslant 2$ is even, one can always take $C_2$ and $D_2$ to be the other two almost complex structures of the standard hyperk\"ahler triple in $\mathbb{R}^{4k}$.) \end{example}

 The first part of the following result was also proved in \cite{Dwivedi-Loubeau-SaEarp2021}*{Lemma 2.5}, by a different approach.
-The second part is new, at this level of generality, and it will play a pivotal role in the analytic study of flows of $H$-structures, particularly in the derivation of `Shi-type' estimates. \begin{lemma} Let $(M^n,g)$ be an oriented Riemannian $n$-manifold admitting a compatible $H$-structure $Q\subset\Fr(M,g)$.
-If $\xi\in\Gamma(\cT^{p,q}(TM))$ is stabilised under the action of $H$, then
+The second part is new, at this level of generality, and it will play a pivotal role in the analytic study of flows of $H$-structures, particularly in the derivation of `Shi-type' estimates. \begin{lemma} Let $(M^n,g)$ be an oriented Riemannian $n$-manifold admitting a compatible $H$-structure {$\xi$, where $H=\mathrm{Stab}_{\SO(n)}(\xi_{\circ})$ and $\xi$ is a geometric structure modelled on the (multi-)tensor $\xi_{\circ}$.} Then